5p0ng3b0b/repo/README.md

-# repo
-This is my Kodi/XBMC plugin repo.
+This is the 5p0ng3b0b repo